Home Courses Law LLB (Hons) Law with Integrated Foundation Year

 Support for SQE 1

-We also offer specific support to help prepare you for the first Solicitors’ Qualifying Examination following the completion of your degree.
+We also offer specific support to help prepare you for the first Solicitors’ Qualifying Examination on completion of your degree.

 The Course